Hormonal Imbalance: A Silent Epidemic

 There is a silent, public health epidemic occurring in women all over the world.

-Largely unrecognised and ignored by conventional medicine, hormonal imbalance affects 85% of women at some point in their lives.
+Largely unrecognised and ignored by conventional medicine, hormonal imbalance affects many women at some point in their lives.

 Most women suffer from some degree of hormonal imbalance.
 Due to this fact, hormonal imbalance is often considered a ‘normal’ part of every woman’s life.
 But are these women destined to suffer in silence?
 How can a health condition affecting millions remain largely ignored?